RooVetGit/Roo-Code-Docs/docs/features/shell-integration.md

           "icon": "terminal-bash" // Optional: Use a recognizable icon }
-        // Alternative (if the above fails): Launch fish directly "fish": {
+        // Alternative (if the above fails): Launch fish directly "fish-direct": {
           "path": "C:\\cygwin64\\bin\\fish.exe", // Ensure this is in your Windows PATH or provide full path
-          // It doesn't use 'args' but 'options' instead.
-Or you will get error terminal process terminated exit code 1 "options": ["-l", "-c"], // Example: login and interactive flags.
+          // Use 'options' here instead of 'args'; otherwise, you might encounter the error "terminal process terminated exit code 1".
+          "options": ["-l", "-c"], // Example: login and interactive flags.
           "icon": "terminal-fish" // Optional: Use a fish icon }
       },

       // Optional: Set fish as your default if desired
-      // "terminal.integrated.defaultProfile.windows": "fish",
+      // "terminal.integrated.defaultProfile.windows": "fish", // or "fish-direct" depending what you use.

       // ... other settings ...
     }
     ```
     *Note: Using `bash.exe --login -i -c "exec fish"` is often more reliable in Cygwin environments for ensuring the correct environment setup before `fish` starts.
-But if it doesn't work for you, try the second option to use fish directly*
+However, if that approach doesn't work, try the `fish-direct` profile configuration.*

 4.  **Restart VS Code:**
     Close and reopen Visual Studio Code completely to apply the changes.